farkas93/coding_exercises/exercise_1/README.md

 The hash table is modeled here with an unordered set.
 The unordered set explicitly contains an implementation of a hash table.

 ##Good questions to ask
-- Can a number occur twice in the input array?
+- Can a number occur multiple times in the input array?
-- Are 0 and negative numbers allowed in the array.
+- Are 0 and negative numbers allowed in the array?